jeog/TOSDataBridge/README.md

 ### Versions
 - - -
+Major changes will generally lead to a new version/branch, but not necessarily the label of 'stable'.
+Minor changes may or may not use a seperate branch that will be merged back into master when deemed 'usable'.

+- **v0.3 (branch 'v0.3')**
-- v0.3 (branch v0.3) : 'stable' version  **contains up-to-date binaries/signatures**
+    - 'stable' version
+    - *** ***contains up-to-date binaries/signatures*** ***
+    - use the README from the v0.3 branch (instead of this one)

+- **v0.4 (branch 'master')**
-- v0.4 (branch master) : currently undergoing a major refactoring - interface is subject to slight change. **may contain some binaries**
+    - currently undergoing a major refactoring
+    - interface is subject to slight change

-    ##### What's new:
-    - merge 'static' and 'shared' backend libs into a single dll (don't move to C:/Windows in tosdb-setup.bat)
-    - move template implementation code from data_streams.hpp and raw_data_block.hpp to src/data_streams.tpp and src/raw_data_block.tpp, respectively
-    - move logging files to a local 'log' folder (make path relative to binaries)
-    - remove Start/Stop/Clear log API functions; forcing all client log data to log/client-log.log
-    - improve readability: prototype style, spacing etc; remove uncessary headers
-    - remove unecessary concurrency and IPC code; improve type issues
-    - simplify exceptions, move global exceptions to exceptions.hpp
-    - simplify the topic-string mapping, how it's defined/exported

-    ##### What's next (pre v1.0) :
+    - *** ***may contain some binaries(no signatures)*** ***

+- **What version should I use?**
+    - v0.3 : If you simply want the core functionality - and/or need the most up-to-date pre-compiled binaries - with the small(est) chance of running into bugs.
+    - v0.4/master : If you want the latest-and-greatest features, improvements etc., don't mind building your own and dealing with more bugs, or may want to contribute.

+- **Upcoming (pre v1.0) versions will look to:**
     - simplify the main header: tos_databridge.h
     - simplify the API
     - remove (or atleast improve) the pre-caching behavior of blocks
     - consider an 'intermediate' API between client lib and engine, allowing users to inject their own callbacks/hooks for handling raw data from the engine

-    ##### Other Stuff
-    - If you simply want the core functionality and/or need the most up-to-date pre-compiled binaries - with the small(est) chance of running into bugs - use v0.3.
-    - If you want the latest-and-greatest features, improvements etc. - don't mind building your own and dealing with more bugs - go w/ master.
-    - Major changes will generally lead to a new version/branch, but not necessarily the label of 'stable'.
-Minor changes may or may not use a seperate branch that will be merged back into master.
-    - Contributions - testing, bug fixes, suggestions, extensions, whatever - are always welcome.

 ### Quick Setup
 - - -